Applications for Surface Water Rights and Ownership Changes

 - Amendment of Water Rights Permit (TCEQ-10201) Word or PDF

 - Application for an Extension of Time to Begin or Complete Construction of an Authorized Project (TCEQ-10203) Word or PDF

 - Dry Fire Hydrant Registration Application (TCEQ-10209) Word or PDF

 - Mariculture Registration Application (TCEQ-10219) Word or PDF

 Application for Temporary Permits

 Temporary Permits are typically issued to use surface water for a short period of time.

-- More Than 10 Acre-feet or More Than One Calendar Year (TCEQ-10202) or Submit these applications for temporary water use permits to the Water Rights Permitting Team.
+- More Than 10 Acre-feet or More Than One Calendar Year (TCEQ-10202) Word or PDF Submit these applications for temporary water use permits to the Water Rights Permitting Team.